VEDANT356/TO-DO-LIST-App/README.md

 ✨ Add smooth UI animations

-💡 Learning Outcome
+💡 Learning Outcomes

-This project helped improve my understanding of:
+This project strengthened my understanding of:

 How JavaScript interacts with the DOM